Zedelghem/matrixer/README.md

 ## FAQ
 **Q:** What does Matrixer do?

-**A:** It prepares fasta files for MrBayes from the alignments and feature matrices.
+**A:** It prepares fasta and/or nexus files for MrBayes from the alignments and feature matrices.

 **Q:** What are the inputs?